Setanna/emulate/Rules/Combat/Making an Attack.md

 # Making an Attack

 ### 1. Determine Target
 The Attacker chooses a target they can see within range of their attack.
+Melee Attacks add Strength to the roll while Ranged attacks add Dexterity.

 ### 2. Defensive Reactions
 The Defender chooses whether or not they will use any reactions with the [[Defence]] trait.
 The Defender must be aware of the attack to be able to use any reactions.